Which place is cheaper, Winston-Salem or Duck?

 Should I visit Duck or Winston-Salem?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Duck is a resort town in Dare County, North Carolina.
 The town is quite small, with a year around population of just 369, but during the peak summer months the tourist crowds can climb to over 20,000.
 Duck is also the northernmost incorporated town in the county, and also the newest town in the Outer Banks, having been incorporated on May 1st, 2002.

 Winston-Salem is a moderately sized city in Forsyth Country, North Carolina.
 The city has a population of about 360,000 and is located in the central part of the state in the Piedmont Triad.
 Winston-Salem goes by several nicknames including the "Twin City", the "City of Arts and Innovation" and "Camel City", a reference to the city's history in the tobacco industry.
 Like several towns in central North Carolina, the city's economy was also once influenced by the furniture industry, although this sector continues to shrink.